 Regionally Increasing Baccalaureate Nurses

-Wilmington RIBN is a partnership between Cape Fear Community College and University of North Carolina-Wilmington.
-Each Fall students are dually enrolled in CFCC and UNCW.
-Students complete the first three years home-based at CFCC with general study courses the first year and then nursing courses the second and third years.
-Students will be enrolled in one UNCW online course per year for the first three years, not missing two consecutive semesters, and not including summers.
-Students will receive their Associate Degree in Nursing (ADN) at the end of the third year.
-After passing the NCLEX-RN students will be licensed to practice as a RN and matriculate into the fourth year of the program.
-The fourth year will be completed entirely online through UNCW to complete the Bachelor of Science degree in Nursing (BSN).
-In the fourth year, students will complete coursework in gerontological and community health nursing, as well as evidenced-based practice and leadership development.
+Wilmington RIBN is a partnership between Cape Fear Community College and University of North Carolina-Wilmington that accepts students each Fall semester into the dually enrolled program.
+Students spend the first year completing general education requirements that count towards an Associates Degree in Nursing (ADN) and a Bachelor of Science Degree in Nursing (BSN).
+The first year of RIBN can be completed either 1) entirely at UNCW or 2) primarily at CFCC while taking one online course at UNCW (option 2 provides the most economical benefits from savings in tuition).
+Years two and three are a guaranteed seat in the CFCC ADN program while taking one online course at UNCW each year.
+Students must be enrolled in one UNCW course each year, not missing two consecutive semesters, and not including summers.
+Students in the RIBN program are on track to receive their Associate Degree in Nursing (ADN) at the end of the third year.
+After passing the NCLEX-RN students will be licensed to practice as a RN and matriculate into the fourth year of the RIBN program.
+The fourth year will be completed entirely online in UNCW’s RN-BSN program to complete their Bachelor of Science in Nursing Degree online while working and making full salary as an RN.

-Erin Escarsega would be happy to schedule an appointment with you any time to discuss the RIBN program, application requirements, choosing courses and/or answer any questions you may have.
+Erin Escarsega would be happy to schedule an appointment with you and/or your parents any time to discuss the RIBN program, application requirements, choosing courses and/or answer any questions you may have.

-Benefits of RIBN compared to a traditional 4-year University Nursing BSN program:
+Benefits of RIBN as compared to a traditional 4-year University Nursing BSN program:

 - Eligible to work as an RN and make full salary after year three